Once dead, twice billed: GAO questions COVID funeral awards

 In addition, the GAO said it identified another 400 applications that received more than the maximum benefit of $9,000 for each person who died — some up to nearly $20,000 — for another roughly $4.7 million in assistance that could’ve been improper or potentially fraudulent payments.

 There were thousands of awards given in instances where there was a missing or invalid death date according to the data that FEMA provided, the GAO said.
-Sometimes a deceased person was listed as the applicant or the date they died was before the pandemic started, raising questions about how FEMA could determine eligibility in those cases, Shea said.
+Sometimes a deceased person was listed as the applicant or the date listed for the decedent was before the pandemic started, raising questions about how FEMA determined eligibility in those cases, Shea said.

 “That shouldn’t be happening,” she said.
 “You know, dead can’t apply for benefits.”